CONFIDE: Contextual Finite Differences Modelling of PDEs

 with a vector of coefficient functions $p=(p_0, \ldots,p_k)$.
 We adopt the notation of \citet{wang2021physics} and refer to a family of PDEs characterized by a vector $p$ as an operator $F(p, u)$, where solving $F(p,u)=0$ yields solutions of the PDE.

-The problem we solve is as follows: given a patch $u^c(x,t)$, that solves a PDE of a \emph{known} operator $F$ with an \emph{unknown} coefficient vector $p$, we would like to (a) estimate the coefficient vector $\hat{p}$ and (b) predict the complete signal $\hat{u}(x,t)$ for $0 \le t \le T$.
+The problem we solve is as follows: given an observed signal $u^c(x,t)$, at times $t=0,\ldots,t_0$ that solves a PDE of a \emph{known} operator $F$ with an \emph{unknown} coefficient vector $p$, we would like to (a) estimate the coefficient vector $\hat{p}$ and (b) predict the signal at future times $t=t_0,\ldots,T$, for some $T>t_0$.

 Our solution is a concatenation of two neural networks, which we call \emph{CONFIDE}.
-Its input is a patch, and its output is a vector $\hat{p}$.
-We feed this vector into an off-the-shelf PDE solver together with the operator $F(p,u)$ to obtain the predicted signal $\hat{u}(x,t)$.
+Its input is an observed signal $u^c(x,t=0,\ldots,t_0)$, and its output is a vector $\hat{p}$.
+We feed this vector into an off-the-shelf PDE solver together with the operator $F(p,u)$ to obtain the predicted signal $\hat{u}(x,t=t_0,\ldots,T)$.
 An explanation of our numerical scheme appears in Section \ref{sec:app_num}.